 Richard: I think there are traits that make communities successful, and then there are traits they exhibit when they are successful.
 But don’t confuse the two.

-A successful community, depending on the type, usually has a lot of activity.
+Successful online communities, depending on the type, usually have a lot of activity.
 They may have a strong sense of community.
 They may have lots of members.
 They should usually be demonstrating clear value to the organization as well.

-But it’s not these things that make a community successful, there are the outputs of success, not the inputs.
+But it’s not these things that make online communities successful, there are the outputs of success, not the inputs.
 It’s very common for an organization to see a competitor with a successful community and they think, “OK.
 We need a thousand members that are actively participating, we need to have lots of discussions, we need this content, we need these activities.”

 They end up copying the community at the wrong stage of their life cycle.
 They don’t realize that to get started, you usually have to start small.
 There are some exceptions to this for huge organizations in customer support but generally, you have to start small.
 You have to focus on getting those first few members actively participating.
 This means having a strong concept, a good community manager, and the ability to engage people at the small scale.